abishekmuthian/gaitanalyzer/README.md

 Gait abnormalities can be attributed to various [musculoskeletal and neurological conditions](https://stanfordmedicine25.stanford.edu/the25/gait.html) and so gait analysis is being used as an important diagnostic tool by doctors.

-Automated gait analysis required expensive motion capture or multiple-camera systems.
+Automated gait analysis requires expensive motion capture or multiple-camera systems.
 But with Gait Analyzer one can analyze their gait in comfort and privacy of their home on their computer.

 ## How